dalelane/eventstreams-mirrormaker2-demos/README.md

 To see the requirements for creating these demos, see [REQUIREMENTS.md](./REQUIREMENTS.md).

+A more detailed description of what these demos illustrate can be found in the blog posts starting from https://dalelane.co.uk/blog/?p=5098

 ## Using Mirror Maker 2 to aggregate events from multiple regions

 ![diagram](./01-aggregate-central/diagram.png)